square-computersetup/square-computersetup.github.io/_pages/mac-mdm.md

   overlay_image: /assets/images/splash_mac.jpg
 ---

-We have to do some extra steps to get your Macbook enrolled with our Mobile Device Management (MDM) system, but first we will first sign into your Square email address.
-Open the Safari web browser (look for the _compass_ icon in the bottom system tray) and in the address bar at the top, enter __gmail.com__.
+We have to do some extra steps to get your Macbook enrolled with our Mobile Device Management (MDM) system.

-Now sign into Gmail using the email provided on your Welcome Sheet.

-You will then be prompted for a username and password.
+First you will need to open Safari, it should be located in the dock along the bottom (with a blue compass icon).

+Now lets type __newcomputer.square.com/mdmfix__ into the address bar in Safari.

+__insert image__

+Click [Download](#mdmfix){: .btn .btn--inverse .btn--small} on the page and once the download completes, click on the package name (in the bottom-left of your web browser) to start the package installation:

+<a name="mdmfix"></a>
+{% include figure url="/assets/images/mdm-fix.gif" image_path="/assets/images/mdm-fix.gif"  %}

+Click on [Continue](#enrol){: .btn .btn--inverse .btn--small} a few times and then [Install](#enrol1){: .btn .btn--inverse .btn--small} in the package installation display.
+You may be prompted for your __Laptop Password__ to allow the installation to continue.

+<a name="enrol1"></a>
+{% include figure url="/assets/images/mac-enrol1.jpg" image_path="/assets/images/mac-enrol1.jpg"  %}

+If there are no errors during installaation, you will see a notification appear in the top-right corner of your screen, near the clock.
+Click [Details](#enrol2){: .btn .btn--inverse .btn--small} on the notification pop-up to open the __System Preferences__ control panel.

+<a name="enrol2"></a>
+{% include figure url="/assets/images/mac-enrol2.jpg" image_path="/assets/images/mac-enrol2.jpg"  %}

+Click [Allow](#duo){: .btn .btn--inverse .btn--small} to authorize the device enrollment.
+You will be prompted to login with Duo:

+<a name="duo"></a>
+{% include figure url="/assets/images/duo-login2.jpg" image_path="/assets/images/duo-login2.jpg" %}

 Enter just your username (**without the** @squareup.com) and your temporary password and click [Login](#push){: .btn .btn--inverse .btn--small}